orgua/shepherd_v2_planning/docs/50_sw_debugging/usb_thumbdrive_trouble.md

 ## TLDR

 Thumb-drive was the culprit - it got not even warm, but refused to take additional data after first ~ 200 mb.
-Even Syncs inbetween confirmed that writing was done up to this point...
+Even Syncs in between confirmed that writing was done up to this point...

 ## Problem